-Do we think that St. Mary's did well?
+What do we think that St. Mary's did well?

 Yes.
-In preparing you for the online classes?
+In preparing you for the online classes.
 What type of support did they offer you?

 Well, St. Mary's, um, turns out that St. Mary's has one heck of an Academic Technology Department.
-They're always they're always there but and you and it's like everything else.
-If you have a canvas problem, you know, you call them up and you say I've had this canvas problem, or whatever it is.
+They're always- they're always there but- and you- and it's like everything else.
+If you have a Canvas problem, you know, you call them up and you say, "I've had this Canvas problem," or whatever it is.
 But this was a whole new level of demands on them.
-And they, I mean, they were working day and day and into the night to to support First of all, to teach us all of this.
-And secondly, to support whatever technology problems that we had in terms of how to how to solve technology problems that we had in order to be able to be the online.
-So I think there was a lot of investment, additional upgrading the technologies, and I don't know exactly everything they did.
+And they, I mean, they were working day in- day and into the night to- to support- first of all, to teach us all of this.
+And secondly, to support whatever technology problems that we had in terms of how to how to solve technology problems that we had in order to be able to be online.
+So I think there was a lot of investment to do additional upgrading the technologies, and I don't know exactly everything they did.
 But they did it.
 And they did it quickly.
 And they did it quite efficiently.
-So what we did, as faculty members, we couldn't have done without that, that really commitment and investment by the Academic Technology, I suppose not.
-I mean, for us are, we dealt with academic technology, but obviously, the entire Technology Group at the university, the discussion board, are there any other ones that you look for, you want to try out in your next semester, in the spring semester, any new technology things like, I know, for example, Dr. Wieck does flipgrids as another way of discussion board through videos, during different avenues you want to take that you have, I guess, shared with other professors in your in the department.
+So what we did, as faculty members, we couldn't have done without that- that really commitment and investment by the Academic Technology.
+I suppose not, I mean, for us prior, we dealt with Academic Technology, but obviously, the entire Technology Group at the university,

+I know have talked a little bit about the new methods you've added to your course, like the discussion board, are there any other ones that you look for- you want to try out in your next semester, in the spring semester, any new technology things like, I know, for example, Dr. Wieck does flipgrids as another way of discussion board through videos.
+Is there different avenues you want to take that you have, I guess, shared with other professors in your- in the department?